sthapitrun/rocky-linux/LoadBalancerNotes.md

 Your active configuration is: [default]

 *Just a Note*
-It is recommended to use service account but can authorize other login
+It is recommended to use service account such as 935733144260-compute@developer.gserviceaccount.com but can authorize other login
-*       935733144260-compute@developer.gserviceaccount.com
-[bimalanemkul@rocky-2023 ~]$ gcloud auth login
+*         [bimalanemkul@rocky-2023 ~]$ gcloud auth login
 and follow the instructions on the prompt.
 You can run:
-  $ gcloud config set account `ACCOUNT` to switch accounts if necessary.
+*         gcloud config set account `ACCOUNT` to switch accounts if necessary.
 But you may need to add another account if you want to use another account.
- - Check the authentication list [bimalanemkul@rocky-2023 ~]$ gcloud auth list
+ - Check the authentication list
+*         [bimalanemkul@rocky-2023 ~]$ gcloud auth list
 -----------
     Save the project ID to a variable name PROJECT_ID by exporting the obtained project ID as an variable making it accessible to other commands and scripts